 |Copy Protection||Dongle (PACE iLok Smart Key)|

-Fab Four is a virtual instrument inspired by the sounds of the Beatles, using the same kind of instruments and recording equipment the Beatles used to create their music.
+Fab Four is a virtual instrument inspired by the sounds of the Beatles, using the same kind of period instruments and authentic rare EMI recording equipment the Beatles used to create their music.

-- Engineered by KEN SCOTT (Beatles/David Bowie/Elton John/Supertramp etc.).
+- Engineered by Ken Scott (Beatles/David Bowie/Elton John/Supertramp etc.).

 - Includes authentic rare period guitars (acoustic and electric), basses, drums, keyboards, stringed and other misc instruments.